A Guide to Visiting Gellert Baths, Budapest’s Stunning Art Nouveau Thermal Baths

 KEEP YOUR CLOTHES ON

-if you’re worried about having to strip bare on your spa day, fear no more.
+If you’re worried about having to strip bare on your spa day, fear no more.
 While many countries in Central Europe take a strictly nude approach to their wellness areas, Budapest’s baths are quite a different story.

 Gellert’s various pools and baths — as with most of the thermal baths in the city — are co-ed throughout and therefore you’re required to wear something to cover up in all public spaces.